metno/emep-ctm/Output.rst

 - write in the code the values of the array special2d(i,j,N), where N is the output number (i.e. 1,2,...
 Nspecial2d).
   For instance ``special2d(i,j,1)=Grid%invL`` in ``CellMet_ml.f90``
 - include ``special2d`` array in the same routine by adding the line ``use MetFields_ml  , only : special2d``
-- In ``config_emep.nml`` include the corresponding line, for instance `` 'MyinvL','MET2D','special2d1', '-','MyUnit' ,-99,-99,F,1.0,T,'YMD', ``
+- In ``config_emep.nml`` include the corresponding line, for instance:

+``'MyinvL','MET2D','special2d1', '-','MyUnit' ,-99,-99,F,1.0,T,'YMD',``

 (and 'special2d2', 'special2d3', ... for additional outputs)

-For 3D fields replace all the "2d" by "3d"
+For 3D fields replace all the "2d" by "3d".

 Detailed emissions by sectors can be obtained by adding the keyword ``SecEmisOuPoll``, and specify the pollutants required.
-For instance adding the line:
+For example adding the line:

-`` SecEmisOuPoll(1:) = 'pm25', 'nox',  ``
+``SecEmisOuPoll(1:) = 'pm25', 'nox',``

 will give you the value for all the 11 SNAP sectors for PM25 and NOx.

 To get emissions partitioned into splitted compounds (up to 18), the value ``EmisSplit_OUT=.true.`` must be set in ``My_Derived_ml.f90``, and the code recompiled.
 (This parameter cannot be set in ``config_emep.nml`` for now)